emtee40/fdroid-wiki/Index-V2.md

 #### Can we go with readable json only?
 I.e. Don't use the jar format and rely on the web server compressing the data.

 We need the JAR, it provides the signing method.
 The code for verifying signed JARs is built into Android and Java.
-Also, -@eighthave
+Also, there is no guarantee that theer is a webserver serving the repo.
+It can also come from IPFS, USB Disk, Bluetooth, etc. -@eighthave

 #### Do we need the `"version": 30001` field?